rubocode/frontier.nvim/doc/design/colors.md

 to accomodate.
 In fact, this has been the chosen strategy in _neovim_ from the beginning.
-Linking any syntax corresponding to _bultin_ aspects of the language such as keywords or standard library functions to the _Special_ highlight group provides a familiar interpretation for the programmer — introducing simplicity, elegance, consistency and stability across the languages.
+Linking any syntax corresponding to _bultin_ aspects of the language such as standard library functions to the _Special_ highlight group provides a familiar interpretation for the programmer — introducing simplicity, elegance, consistency and stability across the languages.